USS Gregory (DD-82): Inter-War period

 After brief tours in reserve at Tompkinsville, New York, the Brooklyn Navy Yard, and the Philadelphia Navy Yard; Gregory sailed to Charleston, South Carolina, 4 January 1921.
 A year of local training operations out of the southern port ended 12 April 1922, when Gregory entered the Philadelphia Navy Yard.
 She decommissioned 7 July 1922 and went into reserve.

 As war broke again over Europe, threatening to involve the United States, Gregory and three other four-stackers were taken out of mothballs for conversion to high-speed transports.
 The destroyers were stripped of virtually all their armament to make room for boats, while other important modifications were made for troops and cargo (such as removing two forward boiler rooms and their stacks).
 Gregory recommissioned 4 November 1940 as APD-3 and joined Little, Colhoun, and McKean to form Transport Division 12 (TransDiv 12).
 Gregory and her sister APDs trained along the East Coast for the following year perfecting landing techniques with various Marine divisions.
-None of these valiant ships were to live through the Pacific war, as all but McKean were lost during the Solomon Islands campaign.
+None of these ships survived through the Pacific war, as all but McKean were lost during the Solomon Islands campaign.

 World War II

-On 27 January 1942, with war already raging in the Pacific, she departed Charleston for Pearl Harbor.
+On 27 January 1942 she departed Charleston for Pearl Harbor.
 Exercises in Hawaiian waters kept TransDiv 12 in the Pacific through the spring, after which they returned to San Diego for repairs.
-They sailed for the Pacific again 7 June, reaching Pearl Harbor a week later to train for the upcoming invasion of Guadalcanal, America's first offensive effort in the long Pacific campaign.
+They sailed for the Pacific again on 7 June, reaching Pearl Harbor a week later to train for the upcoming invasion of Guadalcanal, America's first offensive effort in the Pacific campaign.

-Departing Nouméa 31 July 1942, Gregory joined Task Force 62 (TF 62) (under Admiral Frank Jack Fletcher) and steamed for Guadalcanal.
-After sending her Marines ashore in the first assault waves 7 August, Gregory and her sister APDs remained in the area performing a variety of tasks in one of history's most desperately fought over areas.
-The versatile ships patrolled the waters around the hotly contested islands, waters which were to gain notoriety as "Iron Bottom Sound", and brought up ammunition & supplies from Espiritu Santo.
+Departing Nouméa on 31 July 1942, Gregory joined Task Force 62 (TF 62) (under Admiral Frank Jack Fletcher) and steamed for Guadalcanal.
+After sending her Marines ashore in the first assault waves 7 August, Gregory and her sister APDs remained in the area.
+The ships patrolled the waters around the hotly contested islands, waters which were to gain notoriety as "Iron Bottom Sound", and brought up ammunition & supplies from Espiritu Santo.